-During the financial year ended 31 December 2012, the activities of the internal audit function included the following areas; procurement of timber and non timber products, local sales and policies and procedures adopted by the Group to address the adequacy of its Enterprise Wide Risk Management.
+During the financial year ended 31 December 2013, the activities of the internal audit function included the following areas; Complaint Handling & Production Planning, Financial Reporting and Treasury Management, Timber Preparation and Moulding and the review of policies and procedures adopted by the Group to address the adequacy of its Enterprise Wide Risk Framework.
 These reviews include reviewing and appraising the adequacy, effectiveness and integrity of the internal control systems, policies, procedures and information technology functions of the Group's significant entities.
-The cost incurred for the internal audit function in respect of the financial year ended 31 December 2012 was RM30,000.
+The cost incurred for the internal audit function in respect of the financial year ended 31 December 2013 was RM40,000.